 - If you are using lemon zest, now is the time to add it.

-- Reduce the heat and let the mixture cook for about 30 to 45 minutes or so on a low simmer to blend the flavors.
+- Reduce the heat and let the mixture cook, covered for about 45 minutes to 1 hour a slow slightly bubbling simmer to blend the flavors.

-You may want to add some more fresh herbs or spice it up a little more.
-It’s up to you, but this is really simple and delicious~
+You may want to add some more fresh herbs or add more chilies to spice it up a little more.
+It’s up to you, but this is really simple, healthful and delicious~

 Serve with a tossed green salad and some crusty Italian or a warmed sour dough round and you’ve got a wonderful and healthful treat!